SiarheiFedartsou/MeasurementTextField/README.md

     print("You cleared the field!")
 }
 ```
 Degrees input is not enough?
-Need also arc minutes and arc seconds?
+Want also arc minutes and arc seconds?
 Just use another input type:
 ```swift
 let angleTextField = MeasurementTextField<UnitAngle>(inputType: .picker([
     PickerColumn(unit: UnitAngle.degrees, range: 0...360, step: 1.0), // `step` is optional here, 1.0 by default